boldflight/BibleConverter/test_EPUB/output/Ezra.md

 [65] not counting their male and female servants, who numbered 7,337.
 They also had 200 male and female singers [66] and 736 horses, 245 mules,
 [67] 435 camels, and 6,720 donkeys.
-[68] When they came to the Lord’s temple in Jerusalem, some of the family leaders offered voluntary offerings for the temple of God in order to rebuild it on its site.
+[68] When they came to the **Lord**’s temple in Jerusalem, some of the family leaders offered voluntary offerings for the temple of God in order to rebuild it on its site.
 [69] As they were able, they gave to the treasury for this work 61,000 drachmas of gold, 5,000 minas of silver, and 100 priestly robes.
 [70] The priests, the Levites, some of the people, the singers, the gatekeepers, and the temple servants lived in their towns, and all the rest of Israel lived in their towns.